Kids love their birthdays!

 ...and for the first few years, each one is especially important to them.
 They love to dream, plan and anticipate their special day all about them.

 If you have a child in your life, you may like to help them count those days by giving them a special calendar to count down with.

 It could be as simple as decorating a calendar for their birth month and letting them check off the days with fun stickers... or it could even resemble a Christmas Advent Calendar, with a surprise enclosed for each day of the count down.

 In fact... a homemade birthday countdown calendar, made using one of these advent calendar templates, could be your kiddo's next FAVORITE birthday adventure!

 Whether you are a parent, grandparent, aunt or uncle... creating and giving a homemade birthday countdown calendar is a blast.

 You may choose to make your birthday countdown last any number of days.
 I like to make my birthday countdowns last the same amount of days as the birthday to be celebrated.

 There's no rules to a birthday countdown, so choose the amount of days that is right for your project and have FUN!

-Whatever age the birthday kiddo is turning, you can use the following tutorial and the accompanying countdown calendar templates to make them a perfect birthday countdown...
+Whatever age the birthday kiddo is turning, you can use the following tutorial and the accompanying countdown calendar templates to make them a fun and memorable birthday countdown adventure.